xibosignage/xibo-manual/source/en/media_datasets.md

 From v3.0.0 DataSets can be optionally saved to [Folders](https://xibosignage.com/manual/en/tour_folders.html) for easier searches, organisation and to set [Share](https://xibosignage.com/manual/en/users_features_and_sharing.html) options for Users/User Groups.

 {tip}
-Folders provide and easy way to define User/User Group access to its contents.
+Folders provide an easy way to define User/User Group access to its contents.
 DataSets will inherit any Share access that have been applied to the destination Folder.
 {/tip}

 - **Name** your DataSet for easy identification for when it needs to be selected in the chosen Widget.